iburzynski/jambhala/README.md

       -- Allows promotion of types to "kinds", enabling more expressive type-level programming (required for all Plutus contracts):
         DataKinds

+      -- A syntactic convenience for writing single-argument lambdas containing case expressions (used in Jambhala's utilities)
+      , LambdaCase

       -- Allows construction of Text and other string-like values as string literals:
       , OverloadedStrings

-      -- A syntactic convenience for working with record values (used by Jambhala's utilities):
+      -- A syntactic convenience for working with record values (used in Jambhala's utilities):
       , RecordWildCards

       -- Required for all Plutus contracts to translate between Plutus and Haskell: